mhorga/mhorga.github.io/_posts/2015-07-28-apis-and-networking-in-ios.markdown

 ---
 In this short introduction to _networking_ in iOS, we will access images from _Flickr_.
 To start, go to the [Flickr API](flickr.com/services/api) web page and create an _API Key_ for your app.
 Once you have your key created, let's start by creating a new _Single View Application_ in _Xcode_.
 In the storyboard add an image view, a label and a button.
 Put the necessary constraints, and now let's connect the UI elements to our view controller.
 Create two _outlets_ for the image view and the label, and an _action_ for the button.
 The action will only serve one purpose: call the method that gets the images from Flickr.

-On to the view controller, make sure to assign the API Key you created earlier to the __key__ variable.
+In the view controller class, make sure to assign the API Key you created earlier to the __key__ variable.
 The __gallery_id__ represents just a sample gallery I chose but you could use yours if you have one.
 The skeleton code looks like this:

 {% highlight swift %}
 class ViewController: UIViewController {